kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 ### Alternatives

+We acknowledge few drawbacks of the proposed approach:
+- pods that are rejected due to an AdmissionError do not get automatically rescheduled.
+Workloads which wants to make sure to be rescheduled need to use extra kubernetes facilities, for example Deployments.
-The only drawback of the proposed admission handler is that pods might have to overallocate resources.
+- pods might have to overallocate resources.

 We evaluated possible alternatives to the extra admission control, but we eventually discarded all of them.
 We document them in this section.

 #### Add extra resources